 The winner is Serina.
 Her comment was: “Thank you so much for your blog!
 I am very recently diagnosed as gluten and wheat intolerant.
 I have Lupus and this felt like one more blow!
 I have been gluten free for 2 weeks now and still struggle to learn.
 I would love to try Lucy’s cookies, I’m really missing comfort foods!
 Your blog has been my lifeline right now, thank you so much!”

 I still have not tried all the recipes in this book and I believe my copy (which is also our support group’s copy) is currently out on loan, but my favorites are the Olive Oil Mayo (yes, it’s easy and so good!), the Cumin-Roasted Carrots, the Caramelized Coconut Chips, and a few others which I can’t remember without the book in front of me!
 By the way, Sunny did a review of Well Fed, and even shares Melissa’s delicious recipe for Country Captain Chicken (with permission, of course).
-You can download a free 30-page sampler of Well Fed here And FYI, now there’s a sequel out!
+And FYI, now there’s a sequel out!
 Check out Well Fed2: More Paleo Recipes for People Who Love to Eat!
 Finally, I’m giving away one hardcover copy and two Kindle copies of the original Well Fed.
 If you’d like to win this prize, please leave a comment telling why this cookbook interests you and if you’d prefer the hardcover or Kindle version.
 Note that you don’t have to have a Kindle to use a Kindle version; they also will work on your smartphone and your computer.
 (This giveaway is sponsored by me/gfe.)
 The winners are as follows:

 LeAnn Stowell won a hardcover copy of Well Fed.
 Her comment was: “I love Lucy’s cookies.
 I am a sugar cookie fan.
 I love cookbooks and have been trying to incorporate more Paleo type recipes into our diet.
 I would prefer the hardcover.”